I'll Be Back (song): Recording

 The Beatles recorded "I'll Be Back" in 16 takes on 1 June 1964.
 The first nine were of the rhythm track, and the last seven were overdubs of the lead and harmony vocals, and an acoustic guitar overdub.

 The Anthology 1 CD includes take two of "I'll Be Back", performed in 6/8 time.
 The recording broke down when Lennon fumbled over the words in the bridge, complaining on the take that "it's too hard to sing."
 The subsequent take, also included on Anthology, was performed in the 4/4 time used in the final take.

 Personnel

+According to Walter Everett, except where noted: